flocasts/flo-angular/projects/flosportsinc/ng-universal-services/cookies/README.md

 export class AppServerModule { }
 ```

-Inside your express server be sure to user `cookie-parser`.
+Inside your express server be sure setup `cookie-parser`.
 ```ts
 import * as express from 'express' import * as cookies from 'cookie-parser'